Boost Your Social Media Marketing in 2018

 It’s hard to believe that we’re already into 2018.
 This year, Twitter will celebrate its twelfth birthday, YouTube its thirteenth and Facebook its fourteenth.
 Your social media strategy will probably celebrate an anniversary of its own, as well.

-When was the last time you took a step back and looked at your social media strategy from a customer’s perspective?
-If you’re using scheduling tools such as Hootsuite or Buffer, there’s a chance you haven’t even logged onto the social networking sites themselves for a long time, and instead, spend your hours staring at a dashboard and looking through analytics to see trends.
+When was the last time you looked at your social media strategy from a customer’s perspective?
+If you’re using scheduling tools such as Hootsuite or Buffer, you may not have logged on for a long time.
+Instead, you spend your hours staring at a dashboard and looking through analytics to see trends.

-Although it can be hard to have your voice heard on social media, tweeting or posting too much content could be bad for your business.
-Doing so can make your accounts appear automated, reduce your organic reach and have important marketing messages lost in a sea of others.
+It can be hard to have your voice heard on social media.
+But, tweeting or posting too much content could be bad for your business.
+Doing so can make your accounts appear automated and reduce your organic reach.
+You could also have important marketing messages lost in a sea of others.

-To avoid over-saturating your customers’ feeds with boring content, you should learn to automate on social media without looking like a robot – tips include sharing original material, logging into your actual accounts to monitor progress, and interacting with other users.
+To avoid over-saturating your customers’ feeds with boring content, learn to automate on social media without looking like a robot.
+Tips include sharing original material, logging into your actual accounts to monitor progress, and interacting with other users.

-Stock images serve a purpose; they help to visualise your content, and they’re much more attractive than text alone.
-On social media especially, visual content can be highly effective, with tweets containing images receiving up to 150% more engagement than text-based content.
+Stock images serve a purpose.
+They help to visualise your content, and they’re much more attractive than text alone.
+On social media especially, visual content can be highly effective.
+Tweets containing images receive up to 150% more engagement than text-based content.
 But times are changing, and consumers are switching on to the stock image market.
 Do you really want to be using the same generic imagery as ten other brands in your niche?
 If you want to stand out and improve your marketing on social media, take your own images that demonstrate your brand and customer base.